OvJafri/JAX-EP/README.md

 ### Differentiable Electrogram Generation

 The differentiability extends beyond the transmembrane voltage state to derived electrophysiological observables.
-A bipolar EGM configuration using two spatially separated electrode regions was included in the benchmark.
+A bipolar EGM configuration using two spatially separated electrode regions (0.3 mm inter electrode gap) was included in the benchmark.
 Forward-mode differentiation again reproduced the finite-difference gradients with close agreement, including for `G_IL`.

 | Parameter | FD Gradient | `jax.jacfwd` | Ratio |
 | :--- | ---: | ---: | ---: |